tanaya13693/NiFi/README.md

 	Store the Json file into local directory

 4. Data Ingest
-	Read the content from Json file
-	Ingest it into database
+	Read the content from Json file(Created using flow 3) 	Ingest it into the database